beyond al nafs

 nafs al lawwamah

 Nafs al-lawwāmah, the self-reproaching soul, represents the voice of conscience.
 In society it manifests as collective unrest.
-It is the unsettling force that demands accountability, disrupting false peace and compelling transformation.
 In this work, I draw on this stage of the nafs as a parallel to the state of society essential for transformation: to reproach, to unsettle, and to open the path toward collective healing.
-Social transformation begins with self-critique at a collective level — admitting complicity and responsibility.
-Without this stage of remorse and correction, no healing or real transformation can occur.

 acrylic and pastel on canvas | 105 x 100 cm | on view at artorium, Casablanca